IX Carinae

 IX Carinae (IX Car) is a red supergiant and pulsating variable star of spectral type M2Iab in the constellation Carina.
 It is a member of the Carina OB1 association along the Carina Nebula.

-IX Carinae is a semiregular variable star, but its properties are poorly-defined.
+In 1948, Daniel Joseph Kelly O'Connell announced that the star is a variable star.
+IX Carinae is a semiregular variable star, but its properties are poorly defined.
 Different sources give its brightness range as magnitude 7.2 to 8.5. or 6.87 to 7.9.
 The International Variable Star Index finds a period of approximately 384 days from ASAS-3 and visual observations, but also gives a possible period of 108 days.
 Another analysis finds a primary period of 408±50 days and a longer secondary period of 4,400±2,000 days.